 Are you homeless or at risk of homelessness?
 Please note that our organization does not provide services or referrals for homeless assistance or affordable housing.
 Please dial 2-1-1, a hotline with specialists that can help refer you to the appropriate services.
-You can also click here to find a lead agency for homeless services in your county.

 In 2015, Florida had a homeless population of 41,542 people, the third highest of any state.
 Dedicated nonprofit, public, and private agencies around the state and nation are working tirelessly to bring this number down to “functional zero,” – meaning that any individual or family who becomes homeless can be rapidly placed in permanent housing, rather than languishing on the street or in shelters for months or years.